-Douglas Land Conservancy is pleased to announce the 5th Annual “Capturing the Beauty of Open Land” event will take place on Saturday, June 23 and Sunday, June 24 at the White Pavilion in downtown Castle Rock.
+Douglas Land Conservancy is pleased to announce its 9th Annual “Capturing the Beauty of Open Land” art exhibit and sale.
+The art exhibit and sale will take place on Saturday, June 25th, from 10 am to 8 pm, and Sunday, June 26, from 10 am to 4 pm, at the Perry Street Pavilion, 414 Perry Street, Castle Rock.

 “We are delighted to bring back such a phenomenal event once again this summer,” says Patti Hostetler, Douglas Land Conservancy Executive Director.
 “We feel this has become one of Castle Rock’s anticipated summer events and we are thrilled to bring in new artists this year as well as some favorites from previous years.”